Skip to main content

 • There is no water anywhere on these trails.
 Pack everything in and turn around in time to be off the mountain well before dark.

-Want to add a canyon, swap a summit, or split the Chisos over two cool mornings?Open the free planner to drag stops between days, add your own stops, and map the whole route live.
+Want to add a canyon, swap a summit, or split the Chisos over two cool mornings?Open the planner to drag stops between days, add your own stops, and map the whole route live.

 3